Breadfruit: Caribbean and Latin America

 In the Dominican Republic, it is called buen pan or "good bread".
-Breadfruit isn't popular in Dominican cookery and is used mainly for feeding pigs.
+Breadfruit is not popular in Dominican cookery and is used mainly for feeding pigs.

 In Barbados, breadfruit is boiled with salted meat and mashed with butter to make breadfruit coucou.
 It is usually eaten with saucy meat dishes.

+In Haiti, steamed breadfruit is mashed to make a dish called tonmtonm which is eaten with a sauce made with okra and other ingredients, such as fish and crab.

 In Trinidad and Tobago, breadfruit is boiled, then fried and eaten with saucy meat dishes like curried duck.

 In Jamaica, breadfruit is boiled in soups or roasted on stove top, in the oven or on wood coal.
 It is eaten with the national dish ackee and salt fish.
 The ripe fruit is used in salads or fried as a side dish.

+In St. Vincent and the Grenadines, it is eaten boiled in soups, roasted, and fried.
+Roasted breadfruit, served with fried jackfish, is the country's national dish.
+The ripe fruit is used as a base to make drinks, cakes, and ice cream.

 Timber and other uses

 Breadfruit was widely used in a variety of ways among Pacific Islanders.
 Its lightweight wood (specific gravity of 0.27) is resistant to termites and shipworms, so it is used as timber for structures and outrigger canoes.
 Its wood pulp can also be used to make paper, called breadfruit tapa.
-Native Hawaiians used its sticky latex to trap birds, whose feathers were made into cloaks.
 The wood of the breadfruit tree was one of the most valuable timbers in the construction of traditional houses in Samoan architecture.

 Breadfruit contains phytochemicals having potential as an insect repellent.
 The parts of the fruits that are discarded can be used to feed livestock.
 The leaves of breadfruit trees can also be browsed by cattle.

+Breadfruit, however, exudes latex upon harvesting, causing the plant sap to adhere to the surface, leading to the staining of the epicarp.
+Proper methods of breadfruit harvesting usually include the process of draining the latex and disposing of it.
+Sticky white sap or latex is present in all parts of the breadfruit tree and has been used for glue, caulk, and even chewing gum.
+Native Hawaiians used its sticky latex to trap birds, whose feathers were made into cloaks.